Leg3ndary/APHS-bot/info/announcements.md

 **BREAKFAST SNACKS** - Hey Eagles, did you get up late this morning and missed breakfast?
 The breakfast carts are out every morning between 7:45 am and 8:15 am - They are full of healthy breakfast items which include yogurts, muffins, cheese, crackers, granola bars, fruit cups and much more.
 This is for everyone so if you are feeling peckish, please help yourself.

-**KRISPY KREME **- Hey eagles!
+**KRISPY KREME**- Hey eagles!
 The Environmental Council is having a Krispy Kreme Fundraiser on Thursday March 10th.
 Boxes of 12 donuts for 10 dollars will be available to order online through school cashless and will be ready for pickup on March 10th during lunch.
 Ordering will be open until March 3rd.
 If you would like to pre order, please visit the school cashless website and order before March 3rd.

-**ATTENTION SHSM **students** **intending to do coop this summer.
+**ATTENTION SHSM**students****intending to do coop this summer.
 Please go to the grade 10 and 11 grade google classrooms for more information.
 Please see Ms Barran if you have any questions.
 Note this summer coop is only for students in a High Skills Major Program.

 ## WEDNESDAY FEBRUARY 23 2022

 **WELLBEING CHALLENGE** - Hey Abbey Park!
 We need to look after ourselves and others.
 Ask your teacher about the link to the Student wellbeing challenge to win prizes and take care of ourselves during the pandemic.
 Your safety and Wellbeing team has created this challenge for you for the next 4 weeks.
 Be sure to participate and win!

-**EAGLE INK **- The school magazine, Eagle Ink, is meeting on Friday after school in portable 7 for those interested in writing.
+**EAGLE INK**- The school magazine, Eagle Ink, is meeting on Friday after school in portable 7 for those interested in writing.
 Returning and new members are welcome and in this meeting we will finalize brainstorming and signing up for articles to be written.
 Do not miss the meeting if you are interested in writing for this semester's issue.

-**VOCAL ENSEMBLE - **A reminder to the Vocal Ensemble that there is practice tonight after school in the music room.
+**VOCAL ENSEMBLE**A reminder to the Vocal Ensemble that there is practice tonight after school in the music room.

 ## TUESDAY FEBRUARY 22 2021

 **INTERNATIONAL WOMEN’S DAY SUMMIT** - We invite you to our International Women’s Day Summit!
 Everyone is welcome.
 Join the Young Women in Leadership council on Tuesday March 8th @ 9:30am for a fun filled and educational event!
 100% of the donations from the event will go towards the non-profit Elizabeth Fry.
 Tickets will be sold in the eagles nest at APHS from March 1st-4th for $2 each.
 See you there!

-**LLCC - LIBRARY CLUB -**  This is a quick reminder for those who are part of our new Library Club: the LLCC, to meet in our library, today, Tuesday February 22nd at 3 PM.
+**LLCC  LIBRARY CLUB**  This is a quick reminder for those who are part of our new Library Club: the LLCC, to meet in our library, today, Tuesday February 22nd at 3 PM.
 If you forgot to fill out the Membership Form from our Google Classroom, please do so before the meeting, so you can be put on teams.
 We're looking forward to working with you.
 See you soon:)

-**PINK SHIRT DAY **- Hey there Eagles!
+**PINK SHIRT DAY**- Hey there Eagles!
 Don't forget that Pink Shirt Day is this Wednesday February 23rd.
 Please join us and wear pink on Wednesday as a gesture of solidarity against bullying.
 Pink Shirt Day started in 2007, when David Shepherd and Travis Price organized a protest at their Nova Scotian school, after witnessing a grade 9 boy being bullied for wearing a pink shirt on the first day of classes.
 The next day, David and Travis distributed pink t-shirts to the student body, wearing them proudly to show support for this student.
 Thus, this special tradition began and has spread across Canada.
 Let's make sure we stand up against bullying, not just by what we wear, but by what we say and how we act.
 Let's support each other and make Abbey Park a safe space for everyone:)

 **GRAD PHOTOS** - ATTENTION ALL GRADE 12'S - Grad photos are now taking place in the Library Seminar room - if you have not yet booked your appointment - please email Mrs Sandall (sandallj@hdsb.ca) to get the link to the Pegasus booking site - APPOINTMENTS ARE BOOKING FAST - DON’T DELAY BOOK TODAY!

 **BREAKFAST SNACKS** - Hey Eagles, did you get up late this morning and missed breakfast?
 The breakfast carts are out every morning between 7:45 am and 8:15 am - They are full of healthy breakfast items which include yogurts, muffins, cheese, crackers, granola bars, fruit cups and much more.
 This is for everyone so if you are feeling peckish, please help yourself.

-**KRISPY KREME **- Hey eagles!
+**KRISPY KREME**- Hey eagles!
 The Environmental Council is having a Krispy Kreme Fundraiser on Thursday March 10th.
 Boxes of 12 donuts for 10 dollars will be available to order online through school cashless and will be ready for pickup on March 10th during lunch.
 Ordering will be open until March 3rd.
 If you would like to pre order, please visit the school cashless website and order before March 3rd.